JacobParis/tornado/README.md

 All the hard boilerplate is done, so now everything should run pretty smoothly.

 Creating a new task is as simple as a callback on the dialog that adds one new item to the task state.

+The Edit task dialog is a slightly modified clone of the create task dialog, but its functionality is a little trickier since instead of appending to an array, it needs to swap an element out from the middle of it.